Love, Art, and Terrorism in the Late 19th Century

 "Theo, you’re sweet."
 Theo is rewarded with an embrace and affectionate kiss.
 As Marie is backing away after the kiss, she looks at a painting on the wall and smiles, "Although Pierre does make me look pretty good."

-After a few more kisses, “Theo, if I do some paintings, will you sell them for me?"
+After a few more kisses, “Theo, if I make some paintings, will you sell them for me?"

-“I can’t sell Renoir and he makes some of the most likeable visions you could put on a wall."
+“I can’t sell that Renoir you're in and he makes some of the most likeable visions you could ever put on a wall."
 Looking at her, "But, we’ve talked about this before.
 Bring me something, I’ll look at it, and we’ll see what we can do.
 It’s my job.
 It’s what I do, day in and day out.
 I can help, just bring me something to look at."

 Marie pouts, "Oh, I'm never satisfied with anything I do. …except for one or two, and I like those so much, I could never sell them… I need more time."
 Smiling and kissing Theo again, "…and a studio would be… nice… too."